Lime712/Cool-Mod/README.md

 # Cool Mod
 Me trying to make a java mod, using the java mod template, a Java Mindustry mod template that works on Android and PC.
-The Kotlin version of this mod can be seen [here](https://github.com/Anuken/MindustryKotlinModTemplate).
+The Kotlin version of the template used can be seen [here](https://github.com/Anuken/MindustryKotlinModTemplate).

 ## Building for Desktop Testing